.Are you considering retiring to Costa Rica – the best trendy getaway?

-Do you (or your spouse) have a monthly pension of at least $1,000 USD coming from abroad for the rest of your life?
+Do you (or your spouse) have at least 1 monthly pension or disability pension for a minimum of $1,000 USD for the rest of your life?

 If you’re married and want to bring your spouse or children down, then they’ll be counted as dependents.
 Since new residents renew their status every 2 years, they demonstrate that they have spent the appropriate number of days in CR.
 A temporary resident can apply for permanent residency after 3 years.
 As a matter of fact, with permanent residence, one can enjoy all of the rights of a Costa Rican citizen except that they cannot vote.